 1. Vaping is addictive and can lead to smoking cigarettes.

-E-cigarettes contain nicotine, which is highly addictive.
+Most e-cigarettes contain nicotine, which is highly addictive.

 “Some of the products that teenagers are attracted to, especially the pod-based systems, have a high amount of nicotine,” says Ilona Jaspers, PhD, deputy director for the Center for Environmental Medicine, Asthma and Lung Biology at the UNC School of Medicine.